Massachusetts Route 2: Berkshire and Franklin counties

 Route 2 proceeds east from the New York state line on a winding, scenic path in Berkshire County through Williamstown, where it serves the Williams College area, and through North Adams, where it serves the Massachusetts College of Liberal Arts.
 East of North Adams, Route 2 ascends via a hairpin turn into the Hoosac Range along what is known as the Mohawk Trail.

 Route 2 then enters Franklin County, meeting Interstate 91 at an interchange in Greenfield and briefly runs concurrently with I-91.
 While the old Route 2 becomes Route 2A and goes through downtown Greenfield, Route 2 joins I-91 in a short concurrency before leaving it and becoming a two-lane freeway.
 Outside Greenfield, Route 2A temporarily ends and merges with Route 2, and Route 2’s freeway section ends.
-Route 2 remains a two-lane surface road in Gill and Millers Falls (though it does have an interchange with Route 63).
-The road in Erving was routed to the north and straightened to avoid the paper mill next to the river.
-This rerouting led to the road being shortened by less than one-tenth of a mile.
+Route 2 remains a two-lane surface road in Gill, crossing the Connecticut River into Millers Falls, where it has an interchange with Route 63.